 Alongside the National Kinship Care Strategy, the previous Government delivered new guidance for employers on how they can support kinship carers at work.
 This sets out best practice for supporting kinship carers at work, including how to adapt internal HR policies and improve cultures of support, and signposts to our Kinship Friendly Employer scheme.

-The Department for Education has also committed to introducing its own pay and leave offer for their kinship carer staff.
-Further details on scope and eligibility are yet to be announced.
+Following a commitment in the National Kinship Care Strategy, the Department for Education is also introducing its own pay and leave offer for their kinship carer staff.

 Our verdict